afonsofrancof/Sudoku-solver/README.md

 # Sudoku-solver
-A basic C program do solve a sudoku puzzle.
+A basic C program to solve a sudoku puzzle.
 WIP